andrej5elin/accelerate_fft/README.rst

 accelerate_fft
 ==============

 CFFI-based wrapper of Apple's Accelerate (vDSP) FFT routines.
-It implements multiple-signal version of ffts.
+It implements multiple-signal version of 1D ffts (real and complex) and 2D ffts (real and complex).

-Note that vDSP FFT only works for input data of length that is a power of 2, e.g. ...
+Note that vDSP's FFT only work for input data of length that is a power of 2, e.g. ...
 256, 512, 1024 ...
-Input data has to be contiguous.
-Transformation is performed over the last axis (1d fft) and last two axes (2d fft).
+In the current version of `accelerate_fft``, the input data has to be contiguous.
+Also, transform is performed over the last axis (1d fft) and last two axes (2d fft), so it mimics numpy's fft routines run with default arguments.

 This module has a very primitive multi-threading support.
 Useful for large-size multi-signal 2d FFT.
 Input data has to be multi-dimensional, and it must have a size that is a multiple of nthread * nfft, where nthread is number of threads used, and nfft is the size of the fft.

 Why?
 ----
 For intel-based macs use `mkl_fft <https://github.com/IntelPython/mkl_fft>`_, which is one of the fastest FFT libraries out there.
-However, the Accelerate implementation could be faster than MKL on Apple Silicon macs.
+However, the Accelerate implementation can be faster than MKL on Apple Silicon macs.

 Requisites
 ----------